arielsalminen/TinyNav.js/README.md

 # TinyNav.js
 ### Responsive navigation plugin that weights just ~300bytes

-TinyNav.js is a tiny jQuery plugin (304 bytes gzipped) that converts UL/OL navigation to a select menu.
+TinyNav.js is a tiny jQuery plugin (296 bytes gzipped) that converts `<ul>` and `<ol>` navigation to a select menu.
 It might not provide as many options as other similar plugins, but at least it's _very tiny_.

 Usage Instructions and demo